I Was Feeling Epic: Plot

 Stefan then visits Elena in their high school in the state between life and death.
 He tells her that he is human now and says that Damon wanted to sacrifice everything for Elena and the town.
 He says that Damon compelled him to leave out of the tunnels but the compulsion hadn't actually worked since Stefan was on vervain.
 Stefan then explains that he gave Damon his blood with the cure and that he will start to age and soon be dead.
 Stefan also says that he saw a side of Damon that he had not seen in a while - the older brother he looked up to, the son who enlisted in the civil war to please his father, the Damon he knew when he was a boy; he wanted that Damon to live and wanted Elena to have a chance to get to know him.
 Stefan says to Elena "It is good to see you, Elena... one last time...", and whispers something in Elena's ear and then joins Lexi (Arielle Kebbel) in the afterlife and quotes "I was feeling epic" and hugs her.
 Some time later, Bonnie breaks Elena's sleeping curse and Elena reunites with her, Damon, Caroline, Matt and Alaric.
 After an emotional goodbye to Stefan in the cemetery, Elena conveys a message to Caroline which Stefan had told her; "I heard her.
 And I will love her forever too".
 The Salvatore boarding house is turned into a school for supernatural children with Jeremy and Dorian among the people running it and a hefty $3 million donation from Klaus (Joseph Morgan).
 Vicki, Tyler (Michael Trevino), Liz (Marguerite MacIntyre), Jo (Jodi Lyn O'Keefe), and Enzo are shown watching over the living.

 In the future, Damon and Elena are shown to be married.
 Elena is seen writing in the diary near Stefan's grave about how everything is as a crow flies and sits on a grave (a reference from the show’s pilot).
-After Damon and Elena's long lives shared together, Elena finds peace in the afterlife and reunites with her parents, John (David Anders), and Jenna (Sara Canning); and Stefan, at peace, opens the door to the boarding house to see Damon, who greets him with "Hello, brother" a nod to the words Damon first said to Stefan in the pilot episode, ending it the way it started, and the brothers hug, having found peace after death and bringing the series to a conclusion.
+After Damon and Elena's long lives shared together, Elena finds peace in the afterlife and reunites with her parents, John (David Anders), and Jenna (Sara Canning); and Stefan, at peace, opens the door to the boarding house to see Damon, who greets him with "Hello, brother" in a nod to the words Damon first said to Stefan in the pilot episode, ending it the way it started, and the brothers hug, having found peace after death and bringing the series to a conclusion.